-Since founding in 1989, we have helped people in need to improve their lives with the Skills for Life Project.
-We teach valuable communication skills that apply to real-world challenges; conflict resolution, job interviews, working with landlords, self-advocacy, and working with others.
-We have worked with at-risk youth, victims of domestic violence, the homeless, the mentally ill, and the unemployed.
+Since founding in 1989, Stevie Ray’s has helped people to improve their lives with the Skills for Life Project.
+We teach valuable communication skills that apply to real-world challenges; self-confidence, conflict resolution, communication skills, and teamwork.

 The Skills for Life Project teaches:

-- Youth classes to improve outcomes in school and life
+- Youth development to improve outcomes in school and life

 Organizations that have benefited from the Skills for Life Project